 I know what you are thinking, no way it’s more important than the 3D model and/or drawing.
 But hear me out.
 And yes I understand in most instances the BOM is derived from the 3D model.
 The bill of materials is more than just a simple list of parts.
 It is the ingredients in the hierarchal recipe of producing (and repairing) the equipment and machinery you design.
-It is the listing of the material, sub-assemblies, purchased items, and everything else that goes into the product.
+It lists the material, sub-assemblies, purchased items, and everything else that goes into the product.

 I’ve seen it multiple times where the material is ordered, received, assembled, and shipped to the customer all without the drawing being opened one time.

 The proper bill of material management is significant, yet done poorly in too many instances.
 So what can we do?
 In this series, from a mostly Autodesk view, I will dive deep and present as many nooks and crevices that I can find that touch the BOM.

 - What is a BOM? and why is the Bill of Materials so important?

 - Building BOMs with AutoCAD

 - Building BOMs with AutoCAD Mechanical

 - Using Vault Professional to Manage Your Bill of Materials